marijnh/Eloquent-JavaScript/19_paint.md

 {{index "drawPicture function", compatibility}}

-Remember that `drawPicture` is also used by the save button, so if you change it, either make sure the changes don't break the old use, or create a new version with a different name.
+Remember that `drawPicture` is also used by the save button, so if you change it, either make sure the changes don't break the old use or create a new version with a different name.

 {{index "width property", "height property"}}